Urban-Analytics/dust/Projects/ProbablisticABM/super_simple_model/README.md

 # Probabalistic Experiments

-This project explores modern probablistic programming languages and libraries for
+This project explores the application of modern probablistic programming languages on agent tracking and prediction.

 ## Getting Started
 This document will help you to get this project running on your own machine.